We recently tried out the Willaston and windmills circular walk in Wirral, beginning at Hadlow Road Railway Station.

 We parked at the Hadlow Road Railway Station, where we began the walk.
 It’s a small free car park directly next to the restored station.

-Street parking in Willaston Village: There is free parking available on Hadlow Road, Mill Lane, and some surrounding residential streets.
+Street parking in Willaston Village: Free parking is available on Hadlow Road, Mill Lane, and some surrounding residential streets.
 However, please park considerately and avoid blocking driveways or narrow access roads.

-Hooton Station is roughly a 30-minute walk from the route start.
+Hooton Station is roughly a 30-minute walk from the start of the route.

 Start at Hadlow Road Railway Station in Willaston